 PUNCH reported public statements from Spokesman for the MNJTF, Col Timothy Antigha on Friday announcing the death of Boko Haram and Islamic State West African Province top commanders Mallam Bakura and some of his aides by the he Multi-National Joint Task Force.
 This attack took place during an operation in Lake Chad, Borno State and was conducted alongside the Air Task Force of Operation Lafiya Dole.

-Boko Haram insurgents ambushed and killed six soldiers in the Banki area.
-Ventures reports this unpreviewed attack took place in a Borno state community that is home to about 45,000 people displaced by the Boko Haram violence in previous attacks.
-The six include two lance corporals, two sergeants, and two privates.
+Boko Haram insurgents ambushed and killed six soldiers in the Banki area, including two lance corporals, two sergeants, and two privates.
+Ventures reports that the attack took place in a Borno state community that is home to about 45,000 people displaced by previous Boko Haram attacks.

 Gunmen suspected to be bandits stormed a weekly market in Birnin Tsaba village, Birnin Magaji area, and engaged in a sporadic shooting that resulted in the death of four traders.
-The reports from Independent indicated two innocent vigilantes were killed during the crossfire by the suspected bandits. three Fulani men of whom were thereafter lynched by the villagers.
+The Independent indicated two innocent vigilantes were killed during the crossfire by the suspected bandits.
+Villagers later lynched three Fulani men, out of suspicion that the attackers were Fulani.

 Crisis Group reported Boko Haram killed sixteen people in two villages in Maru area, Nigeria.
 ABC News added, Niger says its army has killed at least 50 Boko Haram extremists after an attack on a military post.
 The attack destroyed a large number of vehicles and unfortunately left one soldier injured.